 Attractions are close to one another.

-The first reason is, there are tons of attractions in Hanoi, and they are relatively close to each other.
+The first reason is that there are tons of attractions in Hanoi, which are relatively close to each other.
 Walking from one destination to another would not tire you much.

 Trees along the pathways